kelvinc6/profcheck/README.md

 ### Manual

 1. Clone this repository
-1. Enable *Developer Mode* in Chrome Extensions page
+1. Enable *Developer Mode* on Chrome Extensions page
-2. Click *Load Unpacked*, and select the cloned repository
+2. Click *Load Unpacked* and select the cloned repository

 ## Example